Best Budgeting Apps for Beginners 2026: 8 Tools That Actually Work

 Key Features:

-- Round-up investing on every purchase
+- Automatic round-up investing on every purchase

-- Automated recurring investments
+- Set-and-forget recurring investments

-- Acorns Checking account with debit card
+- Acorns Checking account with a debit card

-- Acorns Early (custodial accounts for kids)
+- Acorns Early (custodial accounts for your kids)

 Pricing: